Drew Lock: 2020

 In Week 1 against the Tennessee Titans on Monday Night Football, Lock threw for 216 yards and a touchdown during the 16–14 loss.

 In Week 2, he left the game early in the first quarter with a shoulder injury against the Pittsburgh Steelers.
-Without Lock the Broncos lost the game 26–21.
+Without Lock, the Broncos lost the game 26–21.

-Lock would return from his injury in the Broncos' Week 6 matchup against the New England Patriots.
-In the game, Lock had only 189 yards passing and two interceptions, but the Broncos won the game 18–12 thanks to six Brandon McManus field goals.
-With the win, Lock became the youngest quarterback ever to defeat the Patriots at Gillette Stadium under head coach Bill Belichick, as well as the second quarterback to do so while throwing multiple interceptions (Kurt Warner also accomplished the feat back in 2001).
-In Week 8 against the Los Angeles Chargers, he had 248 passing yards, three passing touchdowns, and one interception in the 31–30 comeback victory.
-The third touchdown pass was a game-winning one-yard pass to K. J. Hamler with no time remaining.
-In Week 9 against the Atlanta Falcons, Lock threw for 313 yards, two touchdowns, and an interception and rushed for 47 yards and another touchdown in the 34–27 loss.
+In Week 6, Lock returned from his injury against the New England Patriots.
+He had 189 yards passing and two interceptions, but the Broncos won the game 18–12 thanks to six Brandon McManus field goals.
+With the win, Lock became the youngest quarterback ever to defeat the Patriots at Gillette Stadium under head coach Bill Belichick, as well as the second quarterback to do so while throwing multiple interceptions (Kurt Warner also accomplished the feat in 2001).

+In Week 8 against the Chargers, he had 248 passing yards, three touchdowns, and one interception in a 31–30 comeback victory.
+The third touchdown pass was a game-winning one-yard pass to wide receiver K. J. Hamler with no time remaining.

+In Week 9 against the Atlanta Falcons, Lock threw for 313 yards, two touchdown passes, an interception and rushed for 47 yards and another touchdown in the 34–27 loss.

-In Week 10 against the Las Vegas Raiders, Lock would have the worst passing performance of his career, throwing for 257 yards, one touchdown, and 4 interceptions during the 37–12 loss.
+In Week 10 against the Las Vegas Raiders, Lock had the worst passing performance of his career, throwing for 257 yards, one touchdown, and 4 interceptions in a 37–12 loss.

 On November 28, 2020, Lock was placed on the reserve/COVID-19 list after coming in close contact with Jeff Driskel, who tested positive for the virus.
 Lock and the other three quarterbacks on the Broncos roster were fined by the team for violating COVID-19 protocols.
 He was activated on December 1.

-In Week 14, against the Carolina Panthers, he had 280 passing yards and four passing touchdowns in the 32–27 victory.
-In Week 17 against the Las Vegas Raiders, Lock threw for 339 yards and 2 touchdowns during the 32–31 loss.
+In Week 14 against the Carolina Panthers, he had 280 passing yards and four passing touchdowns in a 32–27 victory.

+In Week 17 against the Raiders, Lock threw for 339 yards and 2 touchdowns in a 32–31 loss.

 Lock finished the 2020 season with 16 touchdowns and 15 interceptions, tied for the most interceptions in the NFL with Carson Wentz, despite only playing in 13 games.
 His completion percentage of 57.3% was the lowest among the 35 quarterbacks with at least 150 passing attempts in 2020.